Information Design with Elicitation and Strategic Coordination: Linear algebra

 The first equality shows that all diagonal entries are equal and the last equality shows that for each row $k$, all off-diagonal entries in row $k$ are equal.
 To compare off-diagonal entries in different rows, consider $i'\neq i$ and $j'\neq i'$, then

-where the first and last equalities used the third equality in \eqref{eq:foo-trans} and the middle equality used the second equality in \eqref{eq:foo-trans}. \item By definition, $\spn(I_n, J_n)$ is a subspace of $\M_n(\R)$.
-The fact that is a commutative algebra follows immediately from the fact that $I_n$ and $J_n$ commute and the identity $J_n^2 = n J_n$. \item The eigenvalues of $J_n(a,b)$ can be read directly from \eqref{eq:diag}.
+where the first and last equalities used the third equality in \eqref{eq:foo-trans} and the middle equality used the second equality in \eqref{eq:foo-trans}. \looseness=-1 \item By definition, $\spn(I_n, J_n)$ is a subspace of $\M_n(\R)$.
+The fact that it is a commutative algebra follows from the commutativity of $I_n$ and $J_n$ combined with the identity $J_n^2 = n J_n$. \item The eigenvalues of $J_n(a,b)$ can be read directly from \eqref{eq:diag}.
 The matrix $J_n(a,b)$ is positive semidefinite iff all its eigenvalues are nonnegative, that is, $a\geq b$ and $a\geq -(n-1)b$. \qedhere \end{enumerate} \end{proof}